ComradDoge/DogeEU4/README.md

 [quote]
 [h1] Main Additions [/h1]
 [quote]
-- New Trade Goods, More Idea Groups, Buildings, Formables, Advisors, Ruler traits
+- New Trade Goods, More Idea Groups, Buildings, Formables, Advisors, Ruler traits#
+- A more balanced EU4 experience suitable for Multiplayer
 - Englightenment and Industrialization Age
+- A shattered and a vanilla bookmark
 - New Religions with Mechanics
 - Lost Colonies of the Old World
 - New State Edicts (that upgrade)